cap-js/docs/guides/databases-hana.md

 } // [!code focus]
 ```

-At runtime, you can use it leveraging the Query API:
+At runtime, you can use them in queries:

 ::: code-group
 ```js [Node.js]